For the complete documentation, see this list of system partitions.

 It is also possible to specify a list of partitions.
 For shortest wait times, and best quality of service, use one of the following:

-For CPU jobs lasting up to a day:
+For CPU jobs lasting up to two days:

 -p uri-cpu,cpu,cpu-preempt

-For CPU jobs lasting more than a day:
+For CPU jobs lasting more than two days specify the long qos:

-For GPU jobs lasting up to a day:
+For GPU jobs lasting up to two days:

 -p uri-gpu,gpu,gpu-preempt

-For GPU jobs lasting more than a day:
+For GPU jobs lasting more than two days specify the long qos:

 Note that if the other queues are busy and your job ends up in the preempt queue, then the job may be terminated after two hours of running if the resources need to be reclaimed for the purchasers of those nodes.
 (This also happens for non-URI users using our nodes as preempt.)